One of our members, Anna, spotted one company still delivering seeds which might be useful for those of you still looking for them:

 The service is quick, certainly no more than 4 days, great selection with topical articles.

-They have an extensive online catalogue here.
+They have an extensive catalogue which you can view online here.
 We also have a small stash of hard-copy catalogues and order forms available at the shop so please do not hesitate to contact us if you need any assistance.

 Several members use the Real Seed Company which guarantees to stock no GM or F1 hybrid seed material.
 They are a DEFRA-registered seed merchant: all their seed is grown, dried and stored professionally, and gets fantastic feedback from people.
 Over the years they have collected together what they think are the very best vegetables for the home gardener – both valuable heirlooms and really good modern strains.